sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/Pair Programming Log.md

 Procedures: 1 Design 2-3 questions for every dataset 2. for each dataset, update the data to ChatGPT and get answer, 3. copy paste results to the cvs file, 4. judge the restuls, 5. repeat the procedure for 21 times (number of datasets)

+Test 4.
+AutoGen

+1. To make sure AutoGen can read google drive data, 2.
+Use the question designed in Test 3, 3.
+Designing a prompt to include your question, as well as the data you read., 4.
+If works well, do the same thing like test 3 to record answers, 5. if not work well, we can discuss in the Friday's pari coding

 **4. April 10, 2024**
 ![unnamed](https://github.com/sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/assets/33605314/c2b84ba2-0326-4cdb-9bfb-9405ccb5f8b6)
 *Revision: "Copy-paste the code" should be "Copy-Paste the Prompt"